manojmj92/subtitle-downloader/README.md

 * Now Right Click on the movie file (not the movie folder).
 You can also select multiple files.
 Click Services -> Subtitles_In_English_for_nemo.

 Voila. the .srt subtitle file will be created right next to your movie file.

+###Development

+We would love if you can contribute to make this project better.
+Here's how you can do it:

+1. Fork the project.
+2. Commit changes or bugfixes to your repo.
+3. Submit a pull request
+4. Sit back and relax while our maintainers checkout your changes and approve them!